judus/argon-workflows/readme.md

 ## Basic Concept

-You define a `ContextInterface` that represents the state of your system and passes through your workflow.
+Define a `ContextInterface` that represents the state of your system and passes through your workflow.

 Each state has a `StateHandlerInterface`, which processes the context and returns a `HandlerResult`, possibly with transition **signals**.